dcreager/clogger/docs/api.rst

     Replaced with the value of the annotation named ``name``.
 If there is no annotation with this name in the log message, this conversion is ignored.

+``#!{name}{spec}``
+    Replaced with the value of the annotation named ``name``.
+If there is no annotation with this name in the log message, this conversion is ignored.
+    ``spec`` is an annotation specification, described below.

 ``##``
     Replaced with a single ``#`` character.

+.. rubric:: Annotation specifications

+Some of the conversions listed above allow you customize what is displayed for a log message's annotation by given an *annotation specification*.
+Annotation specs are much like format strings, but with a different set of allowed
+conversions:

+``%k``
+    Replaced with the annotation's key.

+``%v``
+    Replaced with the annotation's value.

+``%%``
+    Replaced with a single ``%`` character.

 Built-in handlers